GM-Samuelstein/AirBnB_clone/README.md

 -   By Guillaume
 -   Weight: 5
--   Project to be done in teams of 2 people (My team: Beryl HOUESSOU, Samuel IBITOWA)
+-   Project to be done in teams of 2 people (My team: Béryl HOUESSOU, Samuel IBITOWA)

 Concepts
 --------